 We encourage applications from members of groups that have been marginalized or underrepresented in art and higher education and who will contribute to the breadth of our program.

-The School of Art is one of five schools in the College of Fine Arts, which also includes the Schools of Architecture, Design, Drama and Music.
-The School is distinguished by collaborative relationships with innovative learning environments such as the Center for Arts in Society, the Frank-Ratchye STUDIO for Creative Inquiry, and IDeATE; individual studios for all junior and senior BFAs; 24-hour access to state-of-the-art facilities; and a unique curriculum that includes concept and media studios, contextual practice, critical theory, and technology alongside programs in electronic and time based media; painting, drawing, print media, and photography; and sculpture, installation and site-specific work.
-The School of Art is ranked as number six in the US and is currently number one in Time Based and New Media by US News and World Report as determined by an evaluation of graduate school programs.
+The School of Art is one of five schools in the College of Fine Arts, which also includes the Schools of Architecture, Design, Drama, and Music.
+Benchmarks of the School include collaborative relationships with innovative learning environments such as The Center for the Arts in Society, the Frank-Ratchye STUDIO for Creative Inquiry and the Integrative Design, Arts, and Technology Programs (IDeATE); individual studios for all junior and senior BFAs; 24-hour access to state-of-the-art facilities; and a unique curriculum that includes contextual practice, critical theory, and technology alongside traditional programs in painting, drawing, and sculpture.
+The MFA Program in the School of Art is ranked as number six in the US and is currently number one in Time based and New Media by US News and World Report.

-Carnegie Mellon University and the School of Art value equality of opportunity and mutual respect, and believe that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding.
-As such, CMU does not discriminate against any Faculty or Staff, or any applicant for employment, on the basis of disability, protected veteran status, race, ethnicity, gender, or sexual orientation.
+Carnegie Mellon University and the School of Art value equality of opportunity and mutual respect and believe that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding.
+As such, CMU does not discriminate against any Faculty or Staff, or any applicant for employment, on the basis of disability, protected veteran status, race, ethnicity, sexual orientation, or gender identity.

 – Letter of application with teaching philosophy